In this article:

 To qualify for a payday alternative loan, you'll need to be a member of a credit union that offers them.
 Membership conditions vary, but generally, you need to live, work or attend school in a certain place to become a member of a credit union.
 For example, you may be able to join a teachers credit union, or one that serves military personnel.
 Some credit unions simply require a donation to a charitable organization to qualify.
 You can search for credit unions near you on MyCreditUnion.gov to see what loans may be available.

 As far as PAL application requirements, credit unions may ask for pay stubs as part of the application.
-Having enough recurring income to repay the debt is one of the key factors the lender will use to determine if you qualify and how much you can borrow.
+Having enough recurring income to repay the debt is one of the key factors the lending partner will use to determine if you qualify and how much you can borrow.
 There isn't a minimum credit score required for payday alternative loans.

 Other Options to Consider